bloominstituteoftechnology/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) .map returns a new array so I usually use push when using .forEach since .forEach doesnt actually return anything.
 2. Explain the difference between a callback and a higher order function.
+A higher order fuction is a function inside of an function and a callback is passed as a parameter.
 3. What is closure?

 4. Describe the four rules of the 'this' keyword.